The best sales to shop today: The Home Depot, Eight Sleep, Baublebar and more | CNN Underscored

 More deals to shop

-- Treat your dog to the ultimate National Dog Day present with a first month’s subscription to Barkbox, now only $26.40, down from $35.
+- Treat your dog to the ultimate National Dog Day present with a first month’s subscription to BarkBox, now only $26.40, down from $35.

 - Save on wireless, crystal-clear sound now that the Samsung Galaxy Buds Plus are over $50 off — marking them down to $99 — on Amazon.